APRILIA RALLY 50

 A final option is Honda’s Ruckus, which marries off-road styling with a 4-stroke engine.
 The four cycle Ruckus easily beats any of these other scoots at the gas pumps but not off the line.
 The Ruckus also wins for emissions, noise and motor longevity, but the price for all that is much lower 4-stroke power.
 A Ruckus can wander to 37 - 42mph and additional gains are hard to come by, while an unrestricted 2-stroke can often achieve 50 mph with much higher speeds only a few hundred in parts away.

-OWNER REVIEWS (2) - Browse the Rally 50 Owner Reviews REVIEW - Add a Review of Your Rally 50
+OWNER REVIEWS (2) - Browse Rally 50 Owner Reviews REVIEW - Add Your Review

 - Aprilia quality

 - Inverted front suspension

 - 2-stroke milage + Premium fuel required

 - Very few used parts out there for fixing one up